dlion/domenicoluciani/_posts/2016-04-09-hello-world-nucleo.md

 cover: "/assets/images/covers/helloworldnucleo.jpg"
 ---

-For university reasons now I own a NUCLEO-F401RE board by ST Microeletronics, it works with STM32 microcontrollers, it is arduino compatible, supported by MBED, it has 3 leds and 2 pushbuttons on board; Obviously is fully programmable... but how ?
+For academic purposes now I own a NUCLEO-F401RE board by ST Microeletronics, it works with STM32 microcontrollers, it is arduino compatible, supported by MBED, it has 3 leds and 2 pushbuttons on board; Obviously is fully programmable... but how ?
 Let's do it!

 ## Compiler